rohit-ash/rohit-ash/README.md

 ### Hi, I'm Rohit 👋
-I'm a Robotics and AI enthusiast, currently working on perception for autonomous vehicles at CVIT, IIIT Hyderabad.
-Previously I worked as a vehicle engineer at Ola Electric, in the Electrical and Electronic systems vertical.
+I'm a Robotics and AI enthusiast, currently pursuing Masters in Robotic Systems Development at CMU.
+Previously I worked on perception for autonomous vehicles at CVIT, IIIT Hyderabad, and as a vehicle engineer at Ola Electric, in the Electrical and Electronic systems vertical.

 I graduated from NIT Trichy, with a bachelor's in mechanical engineering, in 2022.
 My technical interests are broadly encompassed into the following domains :

+- Computer Vision
+- Deep Learning and Artificial Intelligence
 - Robotics and Autonomous Systems
-- Computer Vision
-- Mechatronics and Controls
 - Classical and Meta Heuristic Optimization
-- Deep Learning and Artificial Intelligence

 Please visit my website for more details on my work and interests - [WEBSITE](https://sites.google.com/view/rohit-satishkumar/home)